widgetti/solara/README.md

      * You only need to display widgets
      * One kernel/process per request is becoming a bottleneck/cost issue.
      * Only care about using Python (e.g., not Julia, R)
-     * Are ok, or even prefers, to have your application code run in the same process as your web server (e.g., FastAPI, Starlette)
+     * Are ok, or even prefers, to have your application code run in the same process as your web server (e.g., Starlette/FastAPI, Flask)